marybethbrauns/mathstats/README.md

    - = P(Z < -0.9366)
    - = 0.1745 ≈ 0.175 or 17.5%

-The rejection region is Xₙ < 0.0812, and the power is approximately 17.5%.

-**Statistical Connection:** This calculation demonstrates the Neyman-Pearson framework for hypothesis testing, which formalizes the trade-off between Type I error (false positives, controlled at α = 0.02) and Type II error (false negatives, β = 1 - 0.175 = 0.825).
-The low power indicates a high probability of missing a real effect, illustrating why researchers must carefully consider effect size, variance, and sample size during experimental design.
+**Statistical Connection:** This calculation demonstrates the Neyman-Pearson framework for hypothesis testing, showing the trade-off between Type I error (controlled at α = 0.02) and Type II error (β = 0.825).
+The low power indicates a high probability of missing a true effect, illustrating why researchers must carefully consider effect size, variance, and sample size during experimental design.

 ### Part (c): Increasing power to 0.9